mihail911/mihail911.github.io/src/pages/articles/2018-29-09---Object-Detection-With-RCNN/index.md

 ![Cat with dog starting image for object detection for r-cnn](./cat_and_dog.png)

 Adorable, I know.
-The first step of the process involves extracting *region proposals* from the image, which are essentially smaller subimages that could potentially hold an object.
+The first step of the process involves extracting *region proposals* from the image, which are essentially smaller subimages that could potentially contain an object.
 There are a number of algorithms that can be used to generate region proposals, though the one that R-CNN uses is called [*selective search*](http://www.huppelen.nl/publications/selectiveSearchDraft.pdf).
-This algorithm iteratively combines subimages in a bottom-up fashion, using various similarity metrics such as color and texture.
+This algorithm iteratively combines subimages in a bottom-up fashion, using various image similarity metrics such as color and texture.

 R-CNN extracts around 2000 region proposals per image, which would look as follows:

 ![Cat with dog object detection with region proposals for r-cnn](./cat_and_dog_region_proposals.png)

-Now for each proposal, R-CNN runs the proposal through a high-capacity [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) to extract a learned feature representation, which ideally holds meaningful information about the objects in the image.
+Now R-CNN runs each proposal through a high-capacity [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) to extract a learned feature representation, which ideally holds meaningful information about the objects in the image.

 For example, the algorithm would take a proposal such as the following: